manojparitala/AWS/README.md

 # AWS

-Automate the Transfer of EC2 files in a specific location to S3 bucket using AWS Lambda function(lambda_function.py) and SSM Command document using PowerShell Script(mms.ps1)
+Automate the Transfer of files in a EC2 instance specific location(ex: C://DB/Folder) to S3 bucket using AWS Lambda function(lambda_function.py) and SSM Command document using PowerShell Script(mms.ps1)